artifex404/wp-power-stats/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixes traffic origin bug
+* Fixed internal bug which in some cases prevented visits to be recorded correctly
+* Improves mobile device detection with a fresh definition list
+* Improves GeoIP detection with a library update

+= 2.2.0 =
+* Adds a settings link for the plugin on the plugins page
+* Fixes errors during a cronjob run

+= 2.1.7 =
+* Fixes network wide plugin activation on already existing multisite network sites

 = 2.1.6 =
 * Fixes a critical bug which prevented the visitors to be tracked
 * Fixes a bug where user the admin page could throw an error if user role was not found